nottrobin/robinwinslow.uk/_posts/2013-06-22-a-rant-about-buffering.md

 This it causing me a lot of frustration.
 Because of the way Youtube handles video buffering, I'm having to watch it in 1.5 minute bursts.

-I don't think Youtube are the only culprit here - [BBC iPlayer](http://www.bbc.co.uk/iplayer/) also take a lot of control away from the user.
+I don't think Youtube are the only culprit here - other players, like [BBC iPlayer](http://www.bbc.co.uk/iplayer/), also cause similar issues by not giving the user any control over buffering.

 Youtube's strategy
 ===